 Experts say adapting to climate change can pay off manifold

-In their 81-page report, the experts proposed investing $1.8 trillion between 2020 and 2030 in areas such as early warning systems, infrastructure that can withstand rising sea levels and extreme weather, and boosting agriculture to cope with droughts.
+In their 81-page report released Tuesday, the experts proposed investing $1.8 trillion between 2020 and 2030 in areas such as early warning systems, infrastructure that can withstand rising sea levels and extreme weather, and boosting agriculture to cope with droughts.
 Other areas they propose investing in are bolstering scarce water resources and improving mangrove forests that provide key protection to vulnerable shorelines in developing nations.

 Ban cited Bangladesh's response to two devastating cyclones as a good example of the way countries can adapt to environmental threats.
 Following the deaths of hundreds of thousands of people in 1970 and 1991, the South Asian nation reinforced flood defenses, built shelters and trained volunteers, sharply cutting the death toll in subsequent storms.

+He also pointed to recent environmental devastation in the Bahamas as further proof of the importance of preparing for climate change.

+"Just one cyclone devastated the country," Ban said.
+"Of course there's a very good way of weather forecasting but when these countries are well-prepared in infrastructures and provide some shelters (...) then we could have reduced as much as possible the damages that we have seen now."

-The commission also pointed to places such as the Netherlands and London, where protection measures have allowed valuable land to be used that would otherwise have risked flooding.
+The commission said protection measures have allowed valuable land to be used in places such as the Netherlands and London that would otherwise have risked flooding.

 While rich countries already have the means to invest in such measures, poor nations risk losing out, the group said.